pelithne/AKS_Baseline_Deepdive/05-access-management.md

 This section will demonstrate how to connect to the AKS cluster from the jumpbox using the user account defined in Microsoft Entra ID.
 We will check two things: first, that we can successfully connect to the cluster; and second, that the Operations teams have access only to their own namespaces, while the Admin has full access to the cluster.

-1) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com)and enter your login credentials.
+1) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

-2) Once logged in, locate and select your **resource group** where the Jumpbox has been deployed.
+2) Once logged in, locate and select your **rg-hub** where the Jumpbox has been deployed.

 3) Within your resource group, find and click on the **Jumpbox VM**.